TheJelmega/prog-lang/design/README.md

 TODO
 ```

-## 10.2.
+## 11.2.
 Dynamically sized types

-Most types have a fixed size that is known at compile time and implements the `Sized` interface.
+Most types have a fixed size that is known at compile time and implements the `Sized` trait.
 A type wit ha size tha is only known at compile-time is called a dynamically sized type (DST), or informally, unsized types.
-Slices and interface objects are two such examples.
+Slices and trait objects are two such examples.

 DSTs can only be used in certain cases:
 - Pointers and references to DSTs are sized, but have twice the size of a pointer of a sized type.
     - Pointers to slices store the number of elements in the slice.
-    - Pointers to interface objects store a pointer to their vtable.
+    - Pointers to trait objects store a pointer to their vtable.
 - DSTs can be provided as type arguments to generic type parameters that have a special `?Sized` bound.
   They can also be used for associated type definitions when the corresponding associated type is declared using the `?Sized` bound.
   By default, any type parameter has a `Sized` bound, unless explicitly relaxed using `?Sized`
-- Interface may be implemented for DSTs.
+- Trait may be implemented for DSTs.
-  Unlike with generic type paramters, `Self is ?Sized` is the default in interface definitions.
+  Unlike with generic type paramters, `Self is ?Sized` is the default in trait definitions.
 - Struct may contains a DST as the last field, this makes the struct itself a DST.

-## 10.3.
+## 11.3.
 Nominal vs structural types

 Xenon has types that can either be nominal or structural, between these 2 kinds of types.

 Both have the same type layout and mutability rules, but there are some important differences:

 Nominal types:
-- Nominal types do **not** implicitly implement any interfaces.
+- Nominal types do **not** implicitly implement any traits.
-- Nominal types can have additional functionality and interfaces implemented.
+- Nominal types can have additional functionality and traits implemented.
 - All field have configurable visibility.
 - The types can be accessed directly from other scopes when 'imported'.

 Structural types:
-- Structural types implicitly implement a set of interfaces, depending on the values of the members, these are:
+- Structural types implicitly implement a set of traits, depending on the values of the members, these are:
     - `Clone`
     - `Copy`
     - `PartialEq`